Thoracic Spinal Stenosis

-Thoracic spinal stenosis causes vary widely.
-Age is by far the most common cause of thoracic spinal stenosis.
+Causes can vary widely, however age is by far the most common cause of thoracic spinal stenosis.
 In some cases, congenital factors such as being born with a narrower spinal canal can lead to spinal stenosis.
 Other causes of thoracic spinal stenosis may include:

 - Thicker ligaments